-Our research covery a broad range of topics and contributes mainly to the GFZ coordinated research on Natural Hazards (research unit RU4), plate boundary systems (research unit RU2) and Resources (research unit RU5).
+Our research covery a broad range of topics and contributes mainly to the GFZ coordinated research on Natural Hazards, plate boundary systems and Resources.

 The kinematics of rupture and slip for large earthquakes can be resolved if a combination of near and far field broadband multi-sensor data is included in modern rupture inversion schemes.
 With the improved quantity and quality of such data we tested and applied in-house methods to a set of large earthquakes at different plate boundaries, including modern approaches of high frequency rupture tracking, rapid kinematic and slip inversions, automatic aftershock centroid moment tensors, and ground motion prediction equations.
 Recent applications are illustrative of the variability of rupture processes for different earthquakes.
 In contrast to the simple, smooth rupture of the Mw 8.2 Illapel (Chile) event, the Mw 8.1 Iquique earthquake, which took place along the same plate boundary, had a very heterogeneous rupture speed and slip rate.
 Combining information from main and aftershocks we suggest a novel inversion approach for the complex rupture history of the Mw 7.8 2016 New Zealand earthquake, which ruptured several crustal and near surface faults with a large impact on the distribution of areas affected by near field ground shaking and landslides.
 Accurate seismic source models are helpful to better assess the ground-shaking as a major component of seismic hazard evaluation.